theayushgupta08/theayushgupta08/README.md

 </h1>

 ## 👨‍💻 About Me
-I'm a passionate Full Stack Developer and App Developer with a Computer Science Engineering background.
+I'm a passionate Full Stack Developer and Cybersecurity Enthusiasts with a Computer Science Engineering background.
 I thrive on building innovative solutions in web development, mobile apps, and Data Science.

 ## 🛠️ Tech Arsenal